oorestisime/oasome/src/md/mayan/index.md

 Since there are not a lot of people around we had the best chance to find out about the bird calls of the Pyramid.
 While standing in front of the pyramid clap your hands and you will hear the bird chirping sound.
 </tip>

-The rest of the site is also interesting to explore, with many scupltured mayan signs and structures across a vast area.
-With water and sunscreen we spend a few lovely hours enjoying the Mayan wonders.
+The rest of the site is also interesting to explore, with many sculptured mayan signs and structures across a vast area.
+With enough water and sunscreen we spent a few lovely hours enjoying the Mayan wonders.

 ![Uxmal ruins](uxmal4.jpg)